Consolidated Lithium Metals (CVE:CLM) Stock Price Down 50% – Should You Sell?

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s share price dropped 50% on Friday .
-The company traded as low as C$0.01 and last traded at C$0.01.
-Approximately 281,000 shares traded hands during mid-day trading, a decline of 10% from the average daily volume of 311,934 shares.
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price traded down 50% during mid-day trading on Saturday .
+The stock traded as low as C$0.01 and last traded at C$0.01.
+281,000 shares changed hands during trading, a decline of 10% from the average session volume of 311,934 shares.
 The stock had previously closed at C$0.01.

 Consolidated Lithium Metals Price Performance